Epistemic Utility and the Normativity of Logic

 - Contribution from Matt Kotzen; my response

-An accuracy-dominance argument for conditionalization (with Rachael Briggs)
+An accuracy-dominance argument for conditionalization (with R. A. Briggs)

 Epistemic decision theorists aim to justify Bayesian norms by arguing that these norms further the goal of epistemic accuracy—having beliefs that are as close as possible to the truth.
 The standard defense of probabilism appeals to accuracy-dominance: for every belief state that violates the probability calculus, there is some probabilistic belief state that is more accurate, come what may.
 The standard defense of conditionalization, on the other hand, appeals to expected accuracy: before the evidence is in, one should expect to do better by conditionalizing than by following any other rule.
 We present a new argument for conditionalization that appeals to accuracy-dominance, rather than expected accuracy.
 Our argument suggests that conditionalization is a rule of diachronic coherence: failing to conditionalize is not just a bad response to the evidence; it is also inconsistent.